Seeru-crypto/oracle/general admin/dev-tools/git-commands.md

     - git merge <branch>
         - Merge current branch content with the specified branch content

     - git branch -l
         - List all git branches

 ## Exotic commands

+#### to update files to be .gitignore complient

+**PS: Make sure to save & commit all work beforehand!!!**
+´´´
+git rm -rf --cached .
+git add .
+´´´

 ### Git ignore example

 .gitignore

 ```
 # See https://help.github.com/articles/ignoring-files/ for more about ignoring files.